Anne Boleyn's Last Letter to the King

-She also pleads that others not be punished for her sake and prays that Henry not be brought to account before God for his ‘unprincely and cruel usage of me.’
+She also pleads those others not be punished for her sake and prays that Henry not be brought to account before God for his ‘unprincely and cruel usage of me.’

-Anne Boleyn went to the scaffold just thirteen days later on 19 May, 1536, her head severed from her body by a sword not an axe out of respect for her status as Queen:
+Anne Boleyn went to the scaffold just thirteen days later, on 19 May 1536, her head severed from her body by a sword not an axe out of respect for her.

 Your Grace's displeasure, and my imprisonment are things so strange unto me, as what to write, or what to excuse, I am altogether ignorant.
 Whereas you send unto me (willing me to confess a truth, and so obtain your favour) by such a one, whom you know to be my ancient professed enemy.
 I no sooner received this message by him, than I rightly conceived your meaning; and if, as you say, confessing a truth indeed may procure my safety, I shall with all willingness and duty perform your demand.